mattfoster/mattfoster.github.com/_posts/2012-02-27-monitoring-things-with-collectd.markdown

-# Monitoring Things with collectd
+title: Monitoring Things with collectd
+categories:
+- monitoring
+- power
+- cacti
+- collectd
+- sysadmin
+layout: post
+---

 I've had a cacti server for some time, but I recently decided to experimnent with collectd.
 In this post, I'll talk about how I ported my CurrentCost montoring code to work with collectd.